Have you ever had ais kacang or other Asian iced desserts and wondered what the large translucent ovals were?

 The flowers are a globular inflorescence of female flowers at the tip with catkin-like red or yellow male flowers on the lower branches.

-The flower produces woody nuts arranged in a globular cluster on a single stalk.
-The ripe nuts separate from the ball float away on the tide.
-The flower cluster can be "tapped" to yield a sweet, edible sap that is collected to produce local alcoholic beverages called tuba, bahal, or tuak.
+The flower cluster can be “tapped” to yield a sweet, edible sap that is collected to produce local alcoholic beverages called tuba, bahal, or tuak.
 A fruit cluster is ready to be tapped when the unripe fruits are at their peak sweetness.
 The Attap seeds (or also known as Attap chee) are collected as a byproduct of the sap harvesting process.

 The seeds themselves are sweet, translucent, gelatinous balls and commonly used as a dessert ingredient in Thailand, Malaysia, the Philippines, and Singapore